-Increase housing opportunities for people vital to rural communities
+To build and preserve housing for people vital to our community

-We are a local nonprofit group addressing the lack of low and moderately priced housing that is essential to retaining and enhancing the structure and character of rural communities.
-We initiate activity to provide rental units, home ownership and nontraditional housing opportunities for unskilled, skilled and professional workforces and for our senior citizens.
+We are a local nonprofit organization addressing the lack of low- and moderately priced housing that is essential to retaining and enhancing the vitality and character of our rural community.
+We facilitate activity to provide rental, home ownership and nontraditional housing opportunities for unskilled, skilled and professional workforces, families and senior citizens.

-Our goal is to make small-town living accessible to a diverse group of people
+Our primary goal is to make small-town living accessible to a diverse group of people.

-We are committed to utilizing innovative and entrepreneurial thinking and tactics to create a range of housing opportunities.
-Our efforts will meet and exceed resource conservation requirements.
+We are committed to utilizing innovative strategies to create a range of housing opportunities, while striving to meet and exceed resource conservation requirements.

 Construction Project Manager Larry Vermeulen Education has been an important part of the Brenkle Court project.